-Cafe Dissensus Everyday is the blog of Cafe Dissensus Magazine, based in New York City, USA.
+Cafe Dissensus Everyday, the blog of Cafe Dissensus Magazine, was born in New York City (USA) and is now based in india.

 Our ISSN No.: ISSN 2373-177X.